ellismarkf/lark/README.md

 UPDATE
 ------

-This app was originally published and hosted on Divshot, which has since been deactivated.
-I have new goals for this project, and will revisit it soon.
-Ultimately, I'd like for this to app to change direction, and instead help travelers coming from different origins find the cheapest destination for both of them.
+This app was originally published and hosted on [Divshot](https://divshot.com/), a static-site hosting service, which has since been shut down.
+I have new goals for this project, and for now have taken down all links to the live app, because a) Divshot doesn't exist anymore (although I could transfer the project to Firebase), and more importantly b) I'm going to spend some time thinking about what to salvage from this project before revisiting it.
+Ultimately, I'd like for this to app to change direction, and instead help two travelers coming from different origins find the cheapest destination between them.